nyu-wireless/mmwsdr/2x2_sounder/README.md

 **Configure the right static IP address on the Host Computer**

-Connect the switch to an host computer with an Ethernet cable, then set a static IP address:
+Connect the switch to an host computer with an Ethernet cable, then set a static IP address (in our case the interface is named eno1).

-IP 10.1.1.100, netmask 255.255.255.0

-In our case, the interface is named eno1.
-Use this command:

 ```
 sudo ifconfig eno1 10.1.1.100 netmask 255.255.255.0 up